vavalm/pacmanDqn/README.md

 ## 2. Pacman rules
 ### Context
 The player navigates Pac-Man through a maze with no dead ends.
 The maze is filled with Pac-Dots, and includes four roving multi-colored ghosts: Blinky, Pinky, Inky, and Clyde.
-There is a passageway from the left side of the screen to the right side, one energizer in each of the four quadrants appear in each level.
 ### Objective
 The objective of the game is to accumulate as many points as possible by eating dots, and blue ghosts.
-When all of the dots in a stage are eaten, that stage is completed, and the player will advance to the next.
+When all of the dots in a stage are eaten, that stage is completed.
 The four ghosts roam the maze and chase Pac-Man.
-If any of the ghosts touches Pac-Man, a life is lost.
-When all lives have been lost, the game is over.
-The player begins with three lives.
-The player will receive one extra life bonus after obtaining 10,000 points.
+If any of the ghosts touches Pac-Man, the game is over.
 ### Points
 Each dot pacman eat earn 10 points.
 Near the corners of the maze are four flashing energizers that allow Pac-Man to eat the ghosts and earn bonus points.
 The enemies turn deep blue, reverse direction and move away from Pac-Man, and usually move more slowly.
 When an enemy is eaten, its eyes return to the center ghost box where the ghost is regenerated in its normal color.